rsmva-oo1/For_Hogwarts/README.md

 # For_Hogwarts
 # 🥗 Nutri: AI-Powered Personalized Nutrition Platform
 ## 🌟 Overview
 ### Nutri is an innovative, AI-driven platform designed to personalize the dining and food-ordering experience.
-By leveraging the power of Large Language Models (LLMs), Nutri analyzes a user’s health profile—such as diabetes, hypertension, or allergies—to recommend safe, nutritious, and delicious meal options.
+By leveraging the power of Large Language Models (LLMs), Nutri analyzes a user’s health profile—such as diabetes, hypertension, or allergies—to recommend safe, nutritious, and delicious meal options

 #### Mission: To empower individuals with dietary restrictions to make safe and healthy food choices with the help of Artificial Intelligence.